ross-dev75/ansible-labs/docs/02-lab-architecture.md

-# 02 – Lab Architecture
+# 02 – Starting Lab Architecture

 This document explains how the Ansible lab is structured and why each component exists.